HewlettPackard/Docker-SimpliVity/ops/README.md

 |DNS|	You will need to know the IP addresses of your DNS server.
 In addition, all the VMs you configure in the inventory should have their names registered in DNS.
 In addition, you will need the domain name to use for configuring the virtual machines (such as example.com)
 |NTP Services|	You need time services configured in your environment.
 The solution being deployed (including Docker) uses certificates and certificates are time sensitive.
 You will need the IP addresses of your time servers (NTP).
 |RHEL Subscription	|A RHEL subscription is required to pull extra packages that are not on the DVD.|
 |Docker Prerequisites|	You will need a URL for the official Docker EE software download and a license file.
-Refer to the Docker documentation to learn more about this URL and the licensing requirements here: https://docs.docker.com/engine/installation/linux/docker-ee/rhel/ in the section entitled "Docker EE repository URL"
+Refer to the Docker documentation to learn more about this URL and the licensing requirements at: https://docs.docker.com/engine/installation/linux/docker-ee/rhel/ in the section entitled "Docker EE repository URL"
 |Proxy	|The playbooks pull the Docker packages from the Internet.
 If you environment accesses the Internet through a proxy, you will need the details of the proxy including the fully qualified domain name and the port number.

 ## Enable vSphere High Availability
 You must enable vSphere High Availability (HA) to support virtual machine failover during an HA event such as a host failure.
-Sufficient CPU and memory resources must be reserved across the system so that all VMs on the affected host(s) can fall over to remaining available hosts in the system.
+Sufficient CPU and memory resources must be reserved across the system so that all VMs on the affected host(s) can fail over to remaining available hosts in the system.
 You configure an Admission Control Policy (ACP) to specify the percentage CPU and memory to reserve on all the hosts in the cluster to support HA functionality.

 More information on enabling vSphere HA and configuring Admission Control Policy is available in the HPE SimpliVity documentation.
 Log in to the HPE Support Center at https://www.hpe.com/us/en/support.html and search for “HPE SimpliVity 380”.
 The administration guide is listed when you select the User document type.